 7. Karen Pryor

 Karen Pryor designed and launched KPA’s (Karen Pryor Academy) and is considered to be the catalyst for the positive reinforcement training movement.
-She is a best selling author (Don’t Shoot the Dog: The New Art of Teaching and Training) and founder of Karen Pryor Clicker Training, a leader in the field of animal training and in the science and application of marker-based positive reinforcement, or what is popularly called “clicker training.”
+She is the best-selling author (Don’t Shoot the Dog: The New Art of Teaching and Training) and founder of Karen Pryor Clicker Training, a leader in the field of animal training and in the science and application of marker-based positive reinforcement, or what is popularly called “clicker training.”

 5 Qualities of a Great Dog Trainer